Aruljothee/intern-notes--Aruljothee-/Week1.md

 ### GET Request

 I sent the same GET request using Postman.
-I received a successful response with `200 OK`.
+I received a successful response with 200 O`.

 ### POST Request